trueadm/ripple/README.md

 Ripple doesn't constrain reactivity to components only.
 Reactivity can be used inside other functions (and classes in the future) and be composed in a way to improve expressitivity and co-location.

-Ripple proides a very nice way to transport reactivity between boundaries so that it's persisted – using objects and arrays.
+Ripple provides a very nice way to transport reactivity between boundaries so that it's persisted – using objects and arrays.
 Here's an example using arrays to transport reactivity:

 ```jsx
 import { effect } from 'ripple';